 How to prove I am me?
 The question is asked by my Chinese teacher in high school, Ms. Bin (滨，alongside the water), who also taught us about philosophy.

 You may have heard about Descartes' basic axiom "Cogito ergo sum" (I think, therefore I am), which I believe is the best answer.

 Unfortunately, instead of continuing my studies in philosophy, I turned to computer science, which, unlike metaphysics, is a rigorous positivist discipline.

-Here we met a totally different challenge.
+Here we met a different challenge.
 I want to publish a file to the Internet, ensuring the content is complete without any unauthorized modification.
-In other words, I want to prove that I am me, in a way that is acceptable to everyone and that no one could fake it.
+In other words, I want to prove that I am me, in a way that is acceptable to everyone and that no one could fake.

 That's why I published my keys on the website yesterday.
-The webpage contains two kinds of keys: PGP keys and SSH keys.
-Both of them are public keys in the asymmetric encryption algorithm RSA.
+It contains two kinds of keys: PGP keys and SSH keys.
 I keep the private keys privately using encryption hardware and trusted cloud services.

 I assume my readers are familiar with the concept of RSA as it was explained in an undergraduate course called Discrete Mathematics.
 The magic is that we are safely shielded by the lack of computing.
 Our RSA algorithm is secure as long as a general-purpose quantum computer has not been successfully implemented.